its-kunal/docs/versioned_docs/version-2.0.0/server/linux/installation.md

 sidebar_label: Linux
 ---

-There are two ways to use Keploy eBPF in linux, you can use either use:
+There are three ways to use Keploy eBPF in linux, you can use either use:

 1. [One-Click Install](#one-click-install-keploy).
 2. [Natively in Linux](#linux-native).